Sepulveda and Hawthorne Boulevards

 Torrance, California

-The eleventh shopping mall in Los Angeles County was developed by the Del Amo Estate Company and designed by Los Angeles' Welton Becket & Associates and the Stiles & Robert Clements firm.
-The open-air complex was situated on 78 acres of a 200-acre site; this located 20.5 miles southwest of center city Los Angeles, in suburban Torrance.
+The eleventh mall-type shopping center in Los Angeles County was developed by the Del Amo Estate Company.
+Open-air in format, the mall was built on a 78-acre site.
+This was located 20.5 miles southwest of center city Los Angeles, in suburban Torrance.
+The mall site was part of the 200-acre Del Amo Estate, a Spanish crown land grant dating to 1784.

 Construction of the two East Mall store blocks commenced in the spring of 1960.
 Ten new stores and services welcomed customers in May 1961, with store dedications continuing into November.
 East Mall tenants included Thom McAn Shoes, Del Mar Accessories and Foreman & Clark.

-Other South Bay shopping hubs included PENINSULA CENTER FASHION MALL (1961) {3.8 miles southwest, in Rolling Hills Estates} and COURTYARD MALL (1981) {3.9 miles southwest, also in Rolling Hills Estates}.
-These provided a minimum of competition to DEL AMO CENTER, which was much larger.
+South Bay shopping hubs in the DEL AMO CENTER trade area included PENINSULA CENTER FASHION MALL (1961) {3.8 miles southwest, in Rolling Hills Estates} and COURTYARD MALL (1981) {3.9 miles southwest, also in Rolling Hills Estates}.

 A (24,400 square foot) Joseph Magnin opened at DEL AMO CENTER in March 1965.
 The store was installed in previously-existing East Mall space.
-A second outparcel structure, in the southeast section of the mall site, housed a Two Guys discount mart, which opened in 1973.
-It became a FedMart in mid-1977 and was rebranded by Target on April 17, 1983.
+A second outparcel structure, in the southeast section of the mall site, originally housed a White Front discount mart.
+This store opened in 1968.
+It became a Two Guys operation in 1973, a FedMart in mid-1977, and was rebranded by Target on April 17, 1983.

-The 600' by 40' mallway at the original DEL AMO CENTER.
-The original facility housed 40 stores and services.
-The mall's Woolworth's, in the West Mall store block, is seen on the left.
+The 600' by 40' shopping concourse at DEL AMO CENTER.
+The original mall housed forty stores and services.

 Photo from Cal State University Dominguez Hills Archives

 A 1962 view of the freestanding Convenience Center.
 It contained six retail tenants, including Thrifty Drug and a Magic Chef Market grocery.
-In later years, it would house a megaplex cinema and fitness center.
+In later years, the building would house a megaplex cinema and fitness center.

 Photo from Cal State University Dominguez Hills Archives